 MAT During Detox

-Many people in the grips of substance abuse neglect basic needs like hydration and proper nutrition.
-A vast number of people entering rehab do so after suffering from malnourishment, dehydration, and infections from exposure and unsafe drug use practices like sharing syringes.
+Many people in the grips of substance abuse neglect basic needs, including hydration and proper nutrition.
+A vast number of people entering rehab do so after suffering from malnourishment, dehydration, and infections from exposure and unsafe drug use practices such as sharing syringes.
 Nutritional support can help these individuals overcome vitamin deficiencies, fight off infections, and replace lost nutrients so they can approach rehab with a stronger body.

 MAT For Rehab

-The purpose of the rehabilitation phase of addiction treatment is to address the underlying causes of an addiction, identifying the stressors and triggers that encourage drug use, and developing an individualized plan for sober living.
-Medical assistant programs in substance abuse recovery centers typically offer ongoing treatment for chronic conditions, sicknesses, and other medical issues during rehab.
+The purpose of the rehabilitation phase of addiction treatment is to address the underlying causes of an addiction, identify the stressors and triggers that encourage drug use, and develop an individualized plan for sober living.
+Medical assistance programs in substance abuse recovery centers typically offer ongoing treatment for chronic conditions, sicknesses, and other medical issues during rehab.

 MAT works best during the rehab process when used in conjunction with group therapy, individual counseling, and psychotherapy**.
 MAT also helps a person in rehab think more clearly about his or her situation by minimizing impulses, urges, cravings, and other psychological and physical variables that make self-reflection difficult.
 The rehab phase is also the right time to address mental health conditions and other co-occurring disorders that may influence addictive behaviors.